 2012- GLBT Pride Parade

-We are National organization as of 2/6/2013.
-This page is informational.
 We are NOT lawyers and nothing on this page should be construed as legal advice!
-We are volunteer foster parent advocates and not lawyer's trying to help you with your foster care case.
-Foster Parent Advocacy is a activist, advocacy organization that focus on foster care reform for foster children and foster parents.
-FPA-Foundation Inc is intended to help foster parents learn enough about the law to be able to successfully defend themselves and their families against false accusations using legal documents and strategies that put foster parents in a stronger position when they go back to court.
+We are volunteer advocates and activist and not lawyer's trying to help you with your foster care case or social justice issue.
+FPA-Foundation-The people's movement is a activist, advocacy organization that focus on foster care reform for foster children and social justice issues that are effecting the community.

 "Many of the children coming into the system have multiple needs, which require well-qualified, experienced foster parents.
 Because of the high foster parent turnover, agencies often place children in homes with inexperienced, new foster parents.
 The time is now for foster parents to learn to advocate for themselves and learn what their rights are.
 FPA-FOUNDATION will continue to support foster parents and advocate together on behalf of foster parents and children.
 Foster Care Needs Reform and is still effecting many lives today.We Need support from Politians to step up and change foster care laws that effect children and families.
 Birth parents need Support because their rights are being violated.
 Foster Parents need support and have no rights and are being disrespected when caring for these foster children.They need the Foster Parent Bill of Rights enacted in NYC.
 False Allegations are effecting lives.
 Foster children are not getting the supportive services they need in care and when they aged out OF THE SYSTEM Agency advocates are not helping the familes they work for the best interest of the agency.
 Even when they know the agency is WRONG.
 Foster Parents Manual not being followed by agencies.
 Enough is Enough!